phukhang2211/defi/README.md

 ## 🎯 Introduction

 Welcome to your DeFi (Decentralized Finance) learning journey!
-As an Odoo developer team leader with 5 years of experience, you already have strong foundations in:
+As an Odoo developer, you already have strong foundations in:
 - **Business Logic**: Understanding complex financial workflows
 - **Database Management**: Handling transactions and data integrity
 - **API Development**: Building integrations and services